ch-stark/blog1506/acm/README2.md

 	  name: red-cluster-set
 	spec: {}

-We bind the dba-policies namespace to the ManagedClusterSet so that any policies written to here can only be executed against clusters encapsulated by the ManagedClusterSet.
-For more details on how ManagedClusterSets and namespace bindings work together please refer to [here](https://open-cluster-management.io/concepts/managedclusterset/#what-is-managedclusterset).
-Because we also need to generate common configuration information that will subsequently be shared across all spoke clusters hosting a PostgreSQL server, this information needs to be centrally stored on the hub cluster as a ConfigMap resource in the dba-policies namespace, and is why the dba-policies namespace is also bound to the default ManagedClusterSet.
+We bind the dba-policies namespace to the newly created ManagedClusterSet (red-cluster-set) so that any policies written to here can only be executed against clusters bound to it.
+For more details on how ManagedClusterSets and namespace bindings work together please refer to [this](https://open-cluster-management.io/concepts/managedclusterset/#what-is-managedclusterset).
+Because we also need to generate configuration information that will be shared across all spoke clusters, this needs to be centrally stored on the hub as a ConfigMap in the dba-policies namespace from where it will be referenced later by another policy.
+This is why the dba-policies namespace is also bound to the default ManagedClusterSet which references the hub itself.

 	apiVersion: cluster.open-cluster-management.io/v1beta1
 	kind: ManagedClusterSetBinding